These pages are currently under review and will be updated shortly. Please contact the admissions tutor for more detailed information.

 ‘AAAAB’ grades in Scottish Highers, AA at advanced highers.

-‘AAABBB’ grades at Higher level in final year qualifications.
+‘H2H2H2H2H3H3’ grades at Higher level in final year qualifications.

 Access to Higher Education courses

 The typical requirement is 60 credits overall, 45 at Level 3 and 15 at Level 2.
-Distinction grades should be achieved in at least 50% of Level 3 subjects.
+Distinction grades should be achieved in over 50% of Level 3 subjects.
 All Mathematics modules taken at Level 2 must be obtained with Distinction.
 All Maths modules taken at Level 3 must be obtained with a Merit.
 Where Level 2 Mathematics modules are only offered on a Pass/Fail basis the applicant must produce evidence of a standard that is equivalent to a Distinction (e.g. a GCSE Grade B or a reference from the course tutor about the applicant's mathematics ability).
 The School may also invite applicants offering an Access course to interview and to provide examples of written work as part of the basis for assessment.
-Access qualifications are considered as a basis for entry only when accompanied by the presence of significant personal and/or occupational experience (typically a minimum of 3 years), preferably relevant to Psychology.
+Access qualifications are considered as a basis for entry only when accompanied by the presence of significant personal and/or occupational experience (typically a minimum of 3 years, full time work), preferably relevant to Psychology.

 UK applicants who have been out of full-time education for 3 years or more